ESMValGroup/ESMValTool_Tutorial/_episodes/06-debugging.md

 the ``main_log.txt`` shows general errors and warnings that might happen in running the recipe and diagnostics script.
 > {: .solution}
 {: .challenge}

-If you encounter an error and don’t know what it means, it is important to read the log information.
-Sometimes knowing where the error occurred is enough to fix it, even if you don’t entirely understand the message.
-However, note that you may not always be able to find the error or fix it.
-In that case, ESMValTool community helps you figure out what went wrong.

 Let's change some settings in the recipe to run a regional pre-processor.
 We run a text editor called ``Nano`` to open the recipe file: